karlanxAI/InpaintLab/README.md

 * Padding
 * Batch size
 * Crop/detail settings
-* Candidate count / generation workflow
+* Candidate generation controls

-This allows one mask to be subtle and another to be much stronger without constantly changing your global Stable Diffusion settings.
+This allows one mask to use a subtle edit while another can use stronger settings, without constantly changing your global Stable Diffusion setup.

 ---